 Did You Know?

-The actress who plays Raduca is the same actress who plays the passenger Jessica in the episode "Reese Drives" See more
+The actress who plays Raduca is the same actress who plays the passenger Jackie in the episode "Reese Drives" See more

 When Ida is explaining the traditions of the old country to Malcolm and Reese at the table, the cork in the bottle next to Malcolm keeps disappearing and reappearing in between shots.
 See more